pbs-assess/pacea/README.md

     and functions.

-6. Citation information is in inst/CITATION, so if you update DESCRIPTION file (e.g. add an author) then update that also, and may want to change the info at the start of this file.
+6. Citation information is in inst/CITATION, so if you update DESCRIPTION file (e.g. add an author) then update that also and update the citation info above.

 7. Logo included by running `use_logo("inst/pacea-logo-from-carley.png")`.
 The .png was expertly